Coherent quantum hairy black holes from gravitational decoupling: regularity, geodesics, and scalar ringdown: Effective source in the coherent quantum GD hairy solution

-Fig. \ref{fig:mass function plots} shows the radial behavior of the normalized mass function $m(r)/M$ for different values of the hairy parameter $\alpha$, with fixed $R_{\rm s}/R_{\rm M}=0.1$ and two representative values of $R_{\rm Q}/R_{\rm M}$.
-For $R_{\rm Q}/R_{\rm M}=0.1$ (left panel), the normalized mass function $m(r)/M$ increases monotonically from the origin and rapidly approaches its asymptotic value, with larger $\alpha$ delaying the saturation.
-On the other hand, for $R_{\rm Q}/R_{\rm M}=0.3$ (right panel), the mass function develops a shallow negative region at small radii, whose depth increases as a function of $\alpha$, while all curves still converge to the same asymptotic mass at large radial distance.
+{Fig. \ref{fig:mass function plots} shows the radial behavior of the normalized mass function $m(r)/M$ for different values of the hairy parameter $\alpha$, with fixed $R_{\rm s}/R_{\rm M}=0.2$ and two representative values of $R_{\rm Q}/R_{\rm M}$.
+For $R_{\rm Q}/R_{\rm M}=0.3$ (left panel), the normalized mass function $m(r)/M$ increases monotonically from the origin and sharply approaches its asymptotic value, with larger $\alpha$ resulting in larger total masses due to the hair charge.
+On the other hand, for $R_{\rm Q}/R_{\rm M}=0.4$ (right panel), the mass function develops a shallow negative region at small radii, whose depth decreases as a function of $\alpha$, while all curves converge to an asymptotic mass at large radial distance, whose value depends on the hair charge $\alpha$, as stated in Eq. \eqref{eq: asymptotic mass}.
+In both plots, we verify the finiteness of the mass function $m(r)/M$ of the coherent quantum hairy black hole, different of the divergent mass function of the classical RN black hole.}